Second International School on Simulation of Nuclear Reactor Systems (SINUS)

 22 April - 10 May 2024: Remote training

-The remote training includes approximately 25 hours of online lectures and exercise sessions.
-The practical exercises are based on examples taken from the Benchmark for LWR-UAM of WPRS, and focused on quantifying and propagating relevant significant uncertainties through different single physics and multi-physics modelling and simulation of nuclear reactor cores using the PWR test cases.
-The course also features homework assignments and computer projects for participant teams to be completed and presented during the in-person sessions.
+The remote training included approximately 25 hours of online lectures and exercise sessions.
+The practical exercises were based on examples taken from the Benchmark for LWR-UAM of WPRS, and focused on quantifying and propagating relevant significant uncertainties through different single physics and multi-physics modelling and simulation of nuclear reactor cores using the PWR test cases.
+The course also featured homework assignments and computer projects for participant teams to be completed and presented during the in-person sessions.

 Five virtual training sessions: